This is a Masters-level qualification in teacher education.

-Whilst the PGDE programmes are only open to Postgraduate Students (see Entry Requirements), unlike all other Postgraduate degrees, ALL PGDE applications must be made online through the UCAS website: www.ucas.com
+Whilst the PGDE programmes are only open to postgraduate students, unlike all other postgraduate degrees, all PGDE applications must be made online through the UCAS website.

-Applications are accepted from September with a closing date of 15th January for entry the following academic year.
-Please note that we do not consider deferred entry to the PGDE programmes.
+Applications are accepted from September with a closing date of 15th January 2020.

-The University of Glasgow UCAS codes (required for online UCAS application) are as follows:
+The University of Glasgow UCAS codes (required for online UCAS application) are: